 Beneficiary Designation

 A beneficiary designation allows you to designate someone to receive your assets automatically after you pass away.
-Beneficiary designations are available in many retirement accounts, such as 401(k)s, 403(b)s, IRAs.
-They can also be found on bank accounts, investment accounts, and life insurance policies.
+Beneficiary designations are available in many retirement accounts, such as 401(k)s, 403(b)s, and IRAs.
+They can also be found in bank accounts, investment accounts, and life insurance policies.
 Beneficiary designations supersede the instructions in your will.
 It’s important that you review your beneficiary designations with your lawyer and update them after any significant life changes.

 Do you have questions about the estate planning process?
 Would you like to ensure that your estate plan includes all of the essential documents that you need?
 Our estate planning lawyers are here to help.
 We will walk you through the process and ensure you have an accurate estate plan.
 Contact Palmer & Slay, PLLC, today to speak to one of our experienced estate planning attorneys.